QuesterZen/fb1337/docs/parser.md

 ```
 Is translated into the parameters:
 ```
-1. <value 3>
+1. 3
-2. <value "hello">
+2. "hello"
 3. Matrix<[[1., 2., 3.], [4., 5., 6.], [7., 8., 9.]]>
-4. Dictionary<{<value 'a'>: <value 7>, <value 'b'>: <value ''>, <value 'c'>: <value 0>}>
+4. Dictionary<{'a': 7, 'b': '', 'c': 0}>
-5. ListIterator< <<value "ape">> <value ''> <value "banana"> <ListIterator<<value 1>>> <value 2> <value 3> >
+5. FlatList<"ape", '', "banana", FlatList<1, 2, 3>>
 ```

 ## Parsing Program Code Strings

-The parser reads the text and breaks it into tokens using regex patterns.
+The parser reads the text and breaks it into tokens using regular expression patterns.
 The following tokens are defined:

 - 'noop' consisting of ` ` and `,`.
-These characters are not tokenised, but can be used a separators for example "3 4,5" will be read as three tokens: `<number 3> <number 4> <number 5>` and not `<number 345>`
+These characters are not tokenised, but can be used as separators.
+For example "3 4,5" will be read as three tokens: `<value 3>`, `<value 4>` and `<value 5>`, not the single token `<value 345>`

 - 'null' is entered as the character `Ø` to create the token `<null>`.
-Internally null is translated into the token `<value ''>`, which will be interpreted as a stack mark, empty string, 0, or empty list as required.
+Internally null is translated into the token `''`, which will be interpreted as a stack mark, empty string, 0, or empty list as required.

-- 'number' consists of any of the following patterns, which are converted into a value token containing an integer value
+- 'number' consists of any one of the following patterns, which are converted into a value token containing an integer value
     - `0`
     - a string of digits starting with a non-zero value eg. `123`
-    - a string of digits starting with a non-zero value and preceded by `~` eg. `~99` which will be read as a negative number
+    - a string of digits starting with a non-zero value and preceded by `~` e.g. `~99` which will be read as the negative number `<value -99>`
     - one of the number shortcut symbols (see below) when not followed by a string literal character

-- 'newline' consists of the sequence '\`nl' which will translate to the token `<value "\n">`, it can be used in strings and file output when a newline character is required.
+- 'newline' consists of the sequence '\`nl' which will translate to the token `<value '\n'>`, it can be used in strings and file output when a newline character is required.

-- 'string literal' consists of a sequence of one or more characters in a-zA-Z. They are translated into value tokens containing a string.
-Other characters can be included by prefixing them with a back-tick escape character eg. 'Hello\` World\`!', which produces the token `<value "Hello World!">`.
+- 'string literal' consists of a sequence of one or more of characters in `a-zA-Z`, which convert to a value token containing a string.
+Other characters can be included by prefixing them with a back-tick escape character e.g. 'Hello\` World\`!', which produces the token `<value 'Hello World!'>`.

 - 'block end' specifies the end point of a lambda or iteration block and is one of the symbols `)` or `;`.
 By convention `)` is used to end lambda blocks and `;` to end iteration blocks.
-It produces the token `<end block>`
+It produces a `<block end>` token.

 - 'symbol' any unicode character not recognised by one of the patterns above is considered a single character operator.
-These are translated into the symbol tokens eg. `<symbol '!'>`
+These are translated into symbol tokens e.g. `<symbol '!'>`

 Comments are patterns that are preceded by any number of '\t' or `⍝` characters and last until the next '\n' character.
 These are included in the metadata for the token immediately preceding the comment.